Characterizing co-NL by a group action: Von Neumann Algebras and Crossed Products

 One can then easily check that $\Psi$ is a $\ast$-algebra injective morphism. \end{proof}

 Among von Neumann algebras, the approximately finite dimensional ones are of particular interest, and are usually called \emph{hyperfinite}.
 These are algebras in which every operator can be approximated (in the sense of the $\sigma$-weak topology\footnote{In a nutshell, the algebra $\B{\hil{H}}$ is the dual of the algebra of \emph{trace-class operators}.
 As a dual, it thus inherits the traditional weak$^{\ast}$ topology, which is called in the context of von Neumann algebras the $\sigma$-weak topology.}) by a sequence of finite-dimensional operators (elements of type $\text{I}_{n}$ factors, for $n\in\naturalN$).
-In particular, the type $\text{II}_{1}$ hyperfinite factor is unique up to isomorphism (in fact, for most types hyperfinite factors are unique).
+In particular, the type $\text{II}_{1}$ hyperfinite factor is unique up to isomorphism (in fact, hyperfinite factors of almost all types are unique).

 The definition we gave of von Neumann algebras is a concrete definition, i.e. as an algebra of operators acting on a Hilbert space.
 It turns out that von Neumann algebras can be defined abstractly as C$^{\ast}$-algebras that are the dual space of a Banach space.
 In the next subsection, and more generally in this paper, the term \enquote{von Neumann algebra} will have the meaning of \enquote{abstract von Neumann algebra}.